Taiwan is one of my unexpected trips this year.

 Welcome Party at Shilin Night Market

-She was really nice and met us in the Taipie Station.
+She was really nice and met us at the Taipei Station.
 She was full of energy and she willingly brought us to where we wanted.
 It was nice to see her and we were excited to start our day (or I should say night) in Taiwan.

 During that time, I was not tired, I was just a little bit hungry.
 Well actually, very hungry so we wanted to eat.
 I was very excited to try Taiwan’s food because I heard a lot of good things about it e.g. Taiwan is a food haven.

-We took the train to Shilin Market to explore and embarked in our food trip!
+We took the train to Shilin Market to explore and embarked on our food trip!

 We were carrying our backpacks so we left our things so before leaving the train station.